nodet/dowml/README.md

 ```
 $ python3 dowml.py -h
 usage: dowml.py [-h] [-w WML_CRED_FILE] [--verbose]
+                [--commands [COMMANDS [COMMANDS ...]]] [--input]

 Interactive program for DO on WML

 optional arguments:
   -h, --help            show this help message and exit
   -w WML_CRED_FILE, --wml-cred-file WML_CRED_FILE
                         Name of the file from which to read WML credentials.
-If
-                        not specified, credentials are read from environment
+                        If not specified, credentials are read from
-                        variable $DOWML_CREDENTIALS.
+                        environment variable $DOWML_CREDENTIALS.
   --verbose, -v         Verbose mode.
 Causes the program to print debugging
                         messages about its progress.
-Multiple -v options increase
+Multiple -v options
-                        the verbosity.
-The maximum is 3.
+                        increase the verbosity.
+The maximum is 4.
+  --commands [COMMANDS [COMMANDS ...]], -c [COMMANDS [COMMANDS ...]]
+                        Carries out the specified commands.
+Each command is
+                        executed as if it had been specified at the prompt.
+                        The program stops after last command.
+  --input, -i           Prompts for new input commands even if some commands
+                        have been specified as arguments using --commands.
 $
 $
-$ python3 dowml.py -w xavier-wml-cred.txt
+$ python3 dowml.py -c help type size 'inline yes' 'solve examples/afiro.mps' jobs wait jobs log 'type docplex' 'solve examples/markshare.py examples/markshare1.mps.gz' wait jobs output

 Decision Optimization in WML Interactive.
 Submit and manage Decision Optimization models interactively.